jmottster/newton/README.md

   * U - Toggle exaggerate moon sizes
   * UP ARROW - Increase timescale (make time go faster)
   * DOWN ARROW - Decrease timescale (make time go slower)
-  * 1 - Start over based on options selected with keys 4, 5, and 6
-  * 2 - Toggle stat displays
-  * 3 - Toggle auto save/load feature (if on, will save app state upon exit and reload it on next startup)
-  * 4 - Toggle Start pattern between square and circular (see below)
-  * 5 - Toggle start velocities between perfect orbit and random (it'll be within a range that works)
-  * 6 - Toggle start orbit with angular chaos

 Some screen shots: